Most interesting landmarks of Sint Eustatius

 Sint Eustatius is a special municipality of the Kingdom of Netherlands.

-This small island has remarkable history – it was the neutral trade center of Caribbean in the 18th century and Oranjestad was one of the busiest ports in the world at this time.
+This small island has a remarkable history – it was the neutral trade center of the Caribbean in the 18th century and Oranjestad was one of the busiest ports in the world at this time.
 Much of colonial heritage is lost now, but some values remain.

 - Crater of the Quill – rainforest in the deep crater of Quill volcano, developed since the last eruption which took place around 250 AD.
 Rainforest is very rich with rare species, although just a few are endemics.
 Rims of the crater rise 300 m above the bottom of crater.

 - Fort de Windt – historical fortification from the 18th century, well maintained and restored.
 Here are located four cannons and opens a beautiful view to St. Kitts.

 - Fort Oranje – fortification from the 17th century, well maintained, with cannons.
 Built in the site of an earlier French fort.